You can download the Ultimate Guide to Digital Menu Boards in PDF from our website. It’s free!

 USBs are a valid low-cost option for many smaller quick-service restaurants, but it comes with many drawbacks.
 When it comes time for your design to loop, the USB will show a black screen and the play bar underneath.
 This leaves an amateurish impression on many customers.

-USBs are also not scalable, requiring shipping USBs to multiple locations whenever a change is needed.
+USBs are also not scalable, requiring shipping USBs to multiple locations whenever your board needs a change.
 Since it is an offline device, there is also no scheduling/automation or other management software.

 Dedicated Digital Signage Software